 With regards to the timing and plans for future filings, the assessment of our need for rate relief and the development of rate case plans takes into consideration short-term and long-term needs, as well as specific factors that can affect the timing of rate filings.
 Such factors include, but are not limited to, in-service dates of major capital investments and the timing of changes in major revenue and expense items.
-We plan to file a general rate case in Washington in the second quarter of 2011 and continue to evaluate rate case plans in Idaho.
+We filed general rate cases in Washington in May 2011 (with a settlement agreement in September 2011 subject to WUTC approval) and in Idaho in July 2011 (which was settled with new rates effective October 1, 2011).
 The following is a summary of our authorized rates of return in each jurisdiction:

-Authorized Authorized Authorized Implementation Overall Rate Return on Equity Jurisdiction and service Date of Return Equity Level Washington electric and natural gas December 2010 7.9% 10.2% 46.5% Idaho electric and natural gas October 2010 (1) (1) (1) Oregon natural gas March 2011 8.0% 10.1% 50.0%
+Jurisdiction and service Implementation Date Authorized Overall Rate of Return Authorized Return on Equity Authorized Equity Level Washington electric and natural gas December 2010 7.9% 10.2% 46.5% Idaho electric and natural gas October 2011 (1) (1) (1) Oregon natural gas March 2011 8.0% 10.1% 50.0%

-(1) The rate adjustment implemented on October 1, 2010 resulting from the Idaho electric and natural gas general rate case settlement did not have a specific authorized rate of return, return on equity or equity level.
-The prior rate case settlement implemented in August 2009 had an authorized rate of return of 8.5 percent, a return on equity of 10.5 percent and authorized equity level of 50.0 percent.
+(1) The rate adjustment implemented on October 1, 2011 resulting from the Idaho electric and natural gas general rate case settlement did not have a specific authorized rate of return, return on equity or equity level.